Yield Curve Calibration from Rates¶

 frequency=2 for semiannual compounding), and runs the maximum-likelihood fit.

-The fitted parameters and the final filtered short rate are returned on the calibrated curve:
+The fitted parameters and the final filtered short rate are returned on each calibrated curve:

 {